ckormanyos/wide-integer/README.md

 static uint_fast256_t x = 42U;
 ```

-Another potential optimization macro can be activated with
+Another potential optimization macro can be activated with:

 ```C
 #define WIDE_INTEGER_HAS_MUL_8_BY_8_UNROLL